treelogic-swe/email-scraper/README.md

 `make install`

-Alternative: `make instally` .
+Tip: Use the provided alternative: `make instally` .
 This will use the [yarn package manager](https://yarnpkg.com) instead of npm.
 Yarn is typically much, much faster.

 # Configure